schwabe/ics-openvpn/doc/README.txt

 Q: How to control the app from an external app?

 A: There is an AIDL interface.
 See src/de/blinkt/openvpn/api/IOpenVPNAPIService.aidl.
 See the normal Android documentation how to use AIDL.
+   See also the example project under remoteExample.